Ed Walsh

-Edward Augustine "Big Ed" Walsh (May 14, 1881 – May 26, 1959) was an American pitcher and manager in Major League Baseball.
-From 1906 to 1912, he had several seasons where he was one of the best pitchers in baseball.
-Injuries shortened his career.
+Edward Augustine Walsh (May 14, 1881 – May 26, 1959) was an American pitcher and manager in Major League Baseball, nicknamed "Big Ed".
+From 1906 to 1912 he was one of the best pitchers in baseball.
 Walsh holds the record for lowest career earned run average, 1.82.
 He is one of two modern (post-1901) pitchers to win 40 or more games in a single season, and the last pitcher to do so.
-He is the last pitcher from any team to throw more than 400 innings in a single season, a feat that he most recently accomplished in 1908.
-He was inducted into the Baseball Hall of Fame in 1946.
+He is the last pitcher from any team to throw more than 400 innings in a single season, a feat he accomplished in 1907 and 1908.
+Though injuries shortened his career, he was inducted into the Baseball Hall of Fame in 1946.

 Early life

 Walsh was born in Plains Township, Pennsylvania, to Michael and Jane Walsh.
 He worked in the Luzerne County coal mines when he was young.
 Walsh started his professional baseball career with the 1902 Meriden Silverites of the Connecticut State League.
 After playing the 1903 season with the Meriden Silverites and Newark Sailors of the Eastern League, the Chicago White Sox purchased Walsh's contract for $750 ($ in today's dollars).